This page uses javascript to help render elements, if you have problems please enable javascript.

 The following advice about your rights is compiled and summarized from various resources about your rights.
 It is not a substitute for legal advice.

 • You have the right to remain silent.
-You are not obligated to answer questions from an FBI or law enforcement agent.
+You are not obligated to answer questions from a law enforcement agent.

 • You have the right to ask to speak to an attorney.
 Your refusal to talk to an agent may not be used against you if you say, “I want to speak to an attorney before speaking with you.”
 Even if you have started a conversation, you are allowed to tell the agent you do not want to answer any more questions without a lawyer present.
 Asking for an attorney does not make you more suspicious.